Helm Chart installation

 obaas (namespace-scoped, install per tenant):

-Each instance operates independently in its own namespace with its own ingress controller and observability stack.
+Each instance operates independently in its own namespace with its own gateway resources and observability stack.
+Deprecated ingress-nginx is installed only when explicitly enabled.

 Cluster